rtablada/version-master/README.md

 echo $reader->getFullVersion(); // Outputs latest hash on git HEAD
 ```

+## Laravel Usage

+This package also includes a Service Provider to allow use in Laravel Applications.

+This Service Provider acts in two ways:

+* Registers a singleton so that `Rtablada\VersionMaster\GitHashReader` can be injected.
+* Registers a `@version()` helper in Blade to output the short version number.

+To install this Service Provider just add `Rtablada\VersionMaster\GitHashReader::class` in your `providers` array in `config/app.php`.

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.